 Finance Circle, open to a broader membership, already includes over 60 members from several countries, ranging from

 Australia, Barbados and Brazil, to the US, Zambia and Zimbabwe.

 "The capacity building work of ecbi with the Africa Group and various African stakeholders has been hailed and commended by everybody."

 Management and Timeframe

 Internal Management.
 The day to day running of the Initiative is managed internally through the

-two ecbi Lead Partners - who form an Executive Committee - each
+two ecbi Lead Partners - who form an Executive Committee:

 External Management.
 Strategic guidance and quality control is provided from outside the ecbi Membership by the participating government Partners.
-An Annual General
+Strategic

-guidance for the content of the Initiative is given by a Steering Committee, co-chaired by two
+guidance for the content of the Initiative is given by an Advisory Committee, co-chaired by two

 eminent people, from one of the European and one of developing countries participating in the